wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 WSO2 public clouds are aligned with the requirements of CCPA.

 ### Are WSO2 public clouds ISO/IEC 27001:2013 certified?
 WSO2 has obtained the ISO/IEC 27001:2013 certification (2022 version upgrade audit completed) for the Digital Operations function, which oversees the access management of WSO2 internal infrastructure and the overall management of endpoints.
-However, ISO control domains such as Organisation of Information Security, Human Resource Security, Asset Management, Access Control, Physical & Environmental Security, Operations Security, Communications Security, Supplier Relationships, Information Security Incident Management, Information Security Aspects of Business Continuity Management, and compliance with legal and contractual requirements are applied across the organization.
+ISO control domains such as Organisation of Information Security, Human Resource Security, Asset Management, Access Control, Physical & Environmental Security, Operations Security, Communications Security, Supplier Relationships, Information Security Incident Management, Information Security Aspects of Business Continuity Management, and compliance with legal and contractual requirements are applied across the organization.

 ### Are WSO2 public clouds PCI DSS certified?
 Choreo Control Plane and Cloud Data Plane are certified by PCI DSS v4.0 Level 1.